velanr1980/GroupPolicyEditor1/README.md

 c) It is designed for local GPO of Windows 10 (local profile), and NOT for domain level GPO objects.<br>
 d) This CLI EXE program is designed to edit registry settings, so please run it in adiministrator mode.<br>
   </i>
+  <br><br>
+  I did not include a USAGE manual , as it is easy & straight forward to use.